Wire-Network/wire-docs/docs/smart-contract-development/smart-contract-basics.md

 #### CONTRACT Definition

-The `CONTRACT` keyword is utilized to inform the compiler that we are defining an EOSIO smart contract.
+The `CONTRACT` keyword is utilized to inform the compiler that we are defining an SYSIO smart contract.
 It is followed by the contract's name and the base class from which this contract inherits.

 ```cpp title="project/contractname.cpp"
     CONTRACT contractname : public eosio::contract {